 - the environment - eg pollutants such as dioxins

-Food additives must comply with laws which aim to ensure that they are only used when there is a technological justification, that they do not mislead consumers, and do not pose a risk a risk to the health of consumers when used in line with the prescribed conditions of use.
+- do not pose a risk a risk to the health of consumers when used in line with the prescribed conditions of use

-Natural components of plants may also be toxic - such as glycoalkaloids in potatoes - while some may be harmful if not cooked properly - for example lectins in pulses.
+Natural components of plants may also be toxic - such as glycoalkaloids in potatoes.
+Some may be harmful if not cooked properly - for example lectins in pulses.